 Stay up-to-date on the latest news about AWS and unlock the full potential of your startup with our monthly newsletter, “Not Another Newsletter!” 💡

 AWS – The overall best fit for startups

-Wide range of apps available in the store offer great flexibility
+6. A wide range of apps available in the store

-Pricing is attractive, it can be difficult to determine a budget when you start using AWS apps
+3. Pricing is attractive, but it can be difficult to determine a budget when you start using AWS apps

 Controlling around 32% of the market, AWS is the most mature cloud services solution on the market today.
 While it may not have access to Google’s analytical tools, or Azure’s specialized focus on hybrid-computing, AWS excels in flexibility.

 The platform is designed to be tailored to each user’s specific needs.
 The AWS Marketplace makes it possible to essentially “build your own” Cloud Solution, that suits your business.
 This is a bit of a double edged sword, as flexibility also means complexity.
 However, with the right team (Hey there!) it is more than possible for users to navigate Amazon’s ecosystem.

 There is one other major advantage to AWS compared to other providers, and that is the AWS Activate program.
 This enables eligible startups to access up to $100,000 in AWS credits over the course of their lifetime.
 These credits could mean that your business implements AWS without paying a bill for years.
 They can even be used to purchase services from AWS partners like Cloudvisor, making AWS credits a highly flexible medium.